Skip to main content

 • the Local Housing Allowance rate, whichever is lower

-The Local Housing Allowance (LHA) rate depends on the area you choose to live in, who lives with you, and the number of bedrooms you need.
+The Local Housing Allowance (LHA) rate depends on the area you live in, who lives with you, and the number of bedrooms you need.

 A shared accommodation rate (SAR) is paid to single Private Rented Sector claimants under the age of 35.
 The SAR does not apply to under 35's living in supported housing in the Private Rented Sector.